-Should I Pay Off My Mortgage Early – The Reasons Why:
+Asking the Question of Should I Pay Off My Mortgage Early:

 3. Locking into a fixed return rate.

-The Reasons Why I Should Not Pay Off My Mortgage Early:
+Why You Should Not Pay Off Your Mortgage Early:

 For example, let’s say you’re paying $800 today for principal and interest.
 For as long as you have the loan and do not refinance, you’ll always pay $800 every month.
 So if inflation increases by an average of 3% every year, that $800 will “feel” like the following over time:

 Above we said that making a mortgage payment is basically the same thing as getting an investment with the same return rate.
 So let’s suppose that you refinanced your mortgage within the last year and got a fixed rate at 4.0%.
-If the average annualized return of the S&P 500 stock market index fund is 8.0%, then that’s a difference of 4.0%.
+If the average annualized return of the stock market (such as the S&P 500 index) is 8.0%, then that’s a difference of 8.0% – 4.0% = 4.0%.
 If you’re investing for the long haul, then rather than paying off your mortgage early, why not go for the market average and shoot for an 8% return instead of a 4% one?